One of the seven deadly sins and generally not something I’ve ever really been afflicted with before, vanity is a dirty word.

 I don’t know how bad I’m supposed to feel about this though.
 In a world of daily selfies, vlogs and the art of immaculate presentation, is vanity not just par for the course?

 Never was I one of the girls who gave a shit about their looks.
-Honestly, and without faux-coyness I can tell you that the state of my face has never factored that highly on my list of things to give a fuck about.
-Obviously I went through the post-teen phase of flinging a load of sparkly eye-jizz on my face (not literally – ew), but in general, make-up was never really a thing I did either.
+Honestly, and without faux-coyness, I can tell you that the state of my face has never factored that highly on my list of things to give a toss about.
+Obviously I went through the post-teen phase of flinging a load of sparkly eye-glitter on my face, but in general, make-up was never really a thing I did either.
 I just wasn’t that arsed about how I looked, and I didn’t really give much thought to what anyone else might have felt when confronted with my pale little grid either.

 It’s certainly affected how critically I view my own face now.

-I can’t say I ever expected the day to come where I’d fork out my own cash on shit like sponges for my foundation, or actually google ‘tooth-whitening near me’ as if I could ever afford such frivolous luxury.
+I can’t say I ever expected the day to come where I’d fork out my own cash on crap like sponges for my foundation, or actually Google ‘tooth-whitening near me’, as if I could ever afford such frivolous luxury.
 And yet, these days are fast upon me.
 I’m now noticing things on my face that never used to be there.
 Little wrinkles.
 Age spots.
 Dark patches which I just know are from years of sun damage.

-And as much as I’d love to style it out as my old self usually would, it turns out I’m not enough of a bullshitter to pretend that it doesn’t freak me the fuck out.
+And as much as I’d love to style it out as my old self usually would, it turns out I’m not enough of a liar to pretend that it doesn’t freak me the hell out.

 |What are you looking at?|

 It’s not that I mind getting older that much – although I’d prefer not to, obviously.
 What I’m finding much harder to swallow is actually looking older.
 I can pass off feeling like a cup of reheated sick as long as I don’t massively look like one to the outside world.
 Or even, actually, just to myself.